zachagreenberg/Wine_Recommendations/README.md

 The distribution of wines was fairly even amongst the 6 types.
 It was also not surprising that the top 3 countries represented from these wines were France, the US, and Italy.

 One of my focuses was specifically the text reviews.
 I performed NLP techniques on them and generated word clouds for each of the types of wine.
-(All of the clouds are available in the image folder, I condensed it for the Readme to save space.)
+(All of the clouds are available in the image folder, I condensed it here down to 4 of the 6 to save space.)

 <p float="left">
   <img src="https://github.com/zachagreenberg/Wine_Recommendations/blob/main/Images/Redcloud.png" width="300" height="300" />